DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

     * Solved for now by using corona memory as Root:

         https://www.corona-memory.ch/api/items?per_page=999999&item_set_id=3527
-* geo_info is not correct in every entry see postScript.js
-* Mp3 for Sibel_Arslan_3662 is missing and Ödön_Szabo_3538 has to
 * Is a Backend script okay? -> cronjob
 * Erstellungs Datum des Interview noch nicht sauber